 Frequently Asked Questions

-1. Does baking soda whiten teeth permanently?
+Does baking soda whiten teeth permanently?

 For a longer lasting and more dramatic whitening effect that alters the tooth’s underlying shade, professional treatments from a dentist are the recommended and effective solution, as baking soda whiten teeth only on the surface.

-2. How long does it take to whiten teeth with baking soda?
+How long does it take to whiten teeth with baking soda?

-3. Is it harmful to brush teeth with baking soda?
+Is it harmful to brush teeth with baking soda?

-4. Can baking soda whiten teeth in one day?
+Can baking soda whiten teeth in one day?

 No. Baking soda is a natural teeth brightener.
 The slightest alteration following a single application would be a little polishing action, not actual whitening.
 Offers that claim baking soda whiten teeth in one day are very deceitful.

-5. How often should I use baking soda to whiten teeth?
+How often should I use baking soda to whiten teeth?

-6. What’s the difference between baking soda and baking powder for teeth?
+What is the difference between baking soda and baking powder for teeth?

-Don’t confuse them!
+Keep it direct.
 For your teeth, only use plain baking soda.
 Baking powder has extra chemicals that can hurt the protective surface of your teeth.

-Conclusion: The Final Takeaway
+Conclusion: The Key Takeaway